 Denton Divorce and Family Law Attorneys

-The Denton family law attorneys at Coffey & Peace will partner with you through every step of the divorce process, answering every single one of your questions, evaluating your unique situation, and guiding you in all the options available to you under Texas law.
+The Denton family law attorneys at Coffey Haynes, P.C. will partner with you through every step of the divorce process, answering every single one of your questions, evaluating your unique situation, and guiding you in all the options available to you under Texas law.
 We will create a divorce settlement that meets your specific needs and helps you achieve the outcome you desire.
 If an out-of-court agreement cannot be attained, we have the experience, resources, and skills to fight your case in the courtroom.